This is brand identity. Boring branding is the enemy.

 When the brand is costing the business something.

-The symptoms are usually commercial.
+The clearest signs you need a rebrand are commercial.
 Pricing power is soft, and the sales team is probably feeling pressured to discount in order to close a sale.
 You might be losing deals to competitors who aren’t actually better than you.
 The talent you want to attract might not see you as a destination brand to work for.
 The market you play in might have moved such as new competitors, new category expectations, a shift in how buyers make decisions, and the brand hasn’t moved with it.
 Or the simplest one: the company you’ve built has outgrown the brand you started with.

 The trigger is usually a business event sitting behind those symptoms: moving upmarket, entering a new category, going through a merger or restructure, launching a product that doesn’t fit the current brand, or preparing for investment where the brand needs to signal ‘we’re a very impressive company doing very impressive things.’